Duration 2 years

 Applicants must supply the following:

-- One original screenplay, twenty pages in length, together with a one-page (A4) synopsis.
+- One original screenplay, 20 pages in length, together with a one-page (A4) synopsis.

-The screenplay may be a short (up to twenty pages) or the first twenty pages of a longer work.
-All work must be original and must not be adapted or co-authored.
+The screenplay may be a short (up to 20 pages) or the first 20 pages of a longer work.
+It should be presented in a standard screenplay format as per Final Draft, Celtx, etc. All work must be original and must not be adapted or co-authored.
+It should include a one-page synopsis of the entire story, at the beginning of the screenplay.
+The screenplay and synopsis should be included in one document to upload and include your full name on the first page.

 - Optional: If your writing to date has been in a different field (other than screenplays) you may submit a piece of original fiction typed and double spaced, together with a one-page (A4) synopsis.
 This piece of fiction may be a story, novel or play.
-It may be a short work, up to twenty pages, or the first twenty pages of a longer work.
+It may be a short work, up to 10 pages, or the first 10 pages of a longer work.